-MemberLabel and MemberName are the two fundamental properties of Dimension Members in Kepion.
-Technically, there is only one difference between these two properties; MemberLabels have to be unique, while MemberNames don't.
+MemberLabel and MemberName are the two fundamental properties of Dimension Members.
+Technically, they differ in only one way: MemberLabels have to be unique, while MemberNames don't.

 In Kepion, the default display in Forms is the MemberName.
 Therefore, we suggest using a descriptive value that is user-friendly as the MemberName.
-MemberName values can be modified whenever needed.
-It will not impact any system functions.
+Users can modify MemberNames whenever needed as these values do not impact any system functions.

 Data Rules and SQL Rules